Zaid2044/Bicep_curl_counter/README.md

 -   **Save Workout Data:** Log workout sessions (reps, duration) to a file.
 -   **GUI:** Develop a more user-friendly graphical interface instead of the basic OpenCV window.
 -   **Different Exercises:** Adapt the angle calculation and logic to track other exercises (e.g., squats, shoulder presses).

-## License

-This project is open-source and available under the [MIT License](LICENSE.txt).
-(You would need to create a `LICENSE.txt` file with the MIT license text if you choose this).

----

-Remember to:
-1. Save the Python code as `bicep_curl_counter.py`.
-2. Save the Markdown content as `README.md` in the same directory.
-3.  **Crucially, take a screenshot or record a short GIF of your application running and replace `placeholder.png` in the `README.md` with it.** This makes your GitHub project much more engaging.
-4. If you choose a license like MIT, create a `LICENSE.txt` file and paste the MIT license text into it.